 - Provide a convenient platform for faculty to disseminate research broader impacts

-- Build interest in UConn graduate and certificate degree programs in learners who have enrolled in related noncredit offerings.
+- Build interest in UConn graduate degree and credit-bearing certificate degree programs in learners who have enrolled in related noncredit offerings.

 - Explore partnership opportunities with other universities for joint programs

 The university anticipates developing 4-6 MOOCs per year.
 This is an opportunity to showcase UConn’s research and areas of expertise.
 These topic areas should also align with FutureLearn’s course needs and learners’ interest.
 The selection process for MOOC course development will be based on:

 - Alignment with core areas of UConn’s academic plan

 - Potential to increase interest and demand in related credit bearing UConn programs

 - Potential to enhance UConn’s global academic brand and reputation

 - The needs of FutureLearn’s learner population based on their extent research